Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Introduction

-\textbf{Significance.} RQ1 evaluation is critical because within-system adaptability allows the framework to maintain its effectiveness in classifying abnormal traces in the changing context.
+\textbf{Significance.} RQ1 evaluation is critical because within-system adaptability allows the framework to maintain its effectiveness in categorizing abnormal traces in the changing context within a MSS.
 Since MSS are dynamic with frequent service updates, additions, or removals, new abnormal traces from novel fault categories may appear \cite{zhou2018fault}.
-A framework that can adapt to new abnormal trace classification tasks without extensive retraining would significantly reduce the costs and rework effort while increasing practical utility in practices.
-RQ2 evaluates our framework's capability to transfer learned knowledge from one MSS to another MSS with different architectures, components, and behaviors.
-Prior studies \cite{chen2020logtransfer,zhang2024metalog,han2021unsupervised} have investigated cross-system adaptability in software system AD tasks to enhance the generalization capability of AIOps tools across diverse software systems.
-Cross-system adaptability is valuable for organizations that run several MSS, as it allows them to use the same framework for abnormal trace classification across different MSS without extensive training on each MSS.
-Moreover, cross-system adaptability extends the applicability of academic benchmark MSS, enabling to train on the benchmark MSS and adapt the learned knowledge to classify abnormal traces in industry-specific MSS.
-RQ3 identifies which parts of the framework are most critical for achieving good performance in terms of both effectiveness and efficiency.
-This information is valuable for others to decide on using the framework in their applications, and also they can focus on optimizing the most critical components for them.
+A framework that can adapt to new abnormal trace classification tasks within a MSS without extensive retraining would significantly reduce the costs and rework effort while increasing practical utility in practices.
+RQ2 evaluates our framework's capability to transfer learned knowledge from one MSS to other MSS.
+Prior studies \cite{chen2020logtransfer,zhang2024metalog,han2021unsupervised, wang2024cross} have investigated cross-system adaptability of AIOps methods for anomaly detection across software systems.
+In our study context, cross-system adaptability is valuable for organizations that run several MSS, as it allows them to use the same framework for abnormal trace classification tasks across different MSS without extensive training on each MSS; it also can allow organizations to train the framework using academic benchmark MSS open datasets and rapidly adapt this framework to industry MSS with only a few labeled trace instances for effective abnormal trace categorization.
+Our main \textbf{contributions} are highlighted as follows: